dharmafly/tasket/docs/api.md

                 "claimed":  [/* tasks claimed by this user that have not yet been done */], "done":     [/* tasks claimed by this user that have been done but not verified */], "verified": [/* tasks claimed by this user that have been verified */] }
         },
+        "estimates": {
+            "owned": {
+                "new":      232, // total estimated time for all new tasks owned by this user, in seconds "claimed":  232, // total estimated time for all claimed tasks owned by this user, in seconds "done":     232, // total estimated time for all done tasks owned by this user, in seconds "verified": 232  // total estimated time for all verified tasks owned by this user, in seconds },
+            "claimed": {
+                "claimed":  232, // total estimated time for all tasks claimed by this user that are not yet done, in seconds "done":     232, // total estimated time for all tasks claimed by this user that are done but not verified, in seconds
+                "verified": 232  // total estimated time for all tasks claimed by this user that have been verified, in seconds
+            }
+        },
         "createdTime": 1298567873